CASE STUDY CONCEPT: Mission & Operations Planning (M&OP) for Disaster Response Supply Chains

 Modeling and Simulating the Disaster Response Supply Chain

 This supply chain is modeled by combinations of four types of entities placed on the map: 1.
 PRODUCTS; 2.
 FACILITIES; 3.
 VEHICLES; and 4.
 ROUTES.
 Examples of these entities from the model are shown below.
 Data used to define the entities in this case study is obtained from information on the websites of organizations such as United Nations (http://www.un.org/), the World Food Program (http://www.wfp.org/), and Global Logistics Cluster in this short YouTube video – https://www.logcluster.org/).
 Data for any or all of the entities can be changed as needed if better information becomes available.

-The screenshot below shows the combination of the four entities that move products between the Kathmandu Airport DC and the Deurali local warehouse:
+The screenshot below shows a group of the four entities that moves products between the Kathmandu Airport DC and the Deurali local warehouse:

 - Size and weight of a PRODUCT called “Food (pallet)”

 - Storage capacity, internal product demand, and product on-hand amounts for FACILITY called “Kathmandu Airport DC” — production of food at the depot represents food that is acquired locally

 - Cargo volume and weight, and speed of a VEHICLE called “Medium Trucks -20” which is composed of 20 medium trucks